Multivariate continuous-time autoregressive moving-average processes on cones: Linear state-space models and matrix-valued MCARMA

 then we say that $(X_{t})_{t\in\MR}$ is a \emph{causal} MCAR(MA) process of order $(p,q)$ (resp. $p$).
 Otherwise, if $\tau(\cA_{p})\geq 0$ we say that $(X_{t})_{t\in\MR}$ is \emph{non-causal}. \end{definition}

-\begin{remark} \begin{enumerate} \item[i)] By Definition~\ref{def:bk22-CARMA-p-q} we see that every causal $\MM_{n,m}$-valued MCARMA process is the output process of a stable linear state space model.
+\begin{remark} \begin{enumerate} \item[i)] Note that by Definition~\ref{def:bk22-CARMA-p-q} the state space representation of a matrix-valued MCARMA process is given in controller canonical form.
+This differs from the definition of the state space representation of the classical MCARMA in~\cite{MS07}, which is given in the \emph{observer canocial form}, see also~\cite{SS12}.
+However, it follows from~\cite[Theorem 3.2]{BS13} that every MCARMA process also possesses a representation in controller canonical form. \item[ii)] By Definition~\ref{def:bk22-CARMA-p-q} we see that every causal MCARMA process with values in $\MM_{n,m}$ is the output process of a stable linear state space model.
 In contrast, non-causal MCARMA processes correspond to non-stable linear state space models.
-Moreover, it can be seen from the representation~\eqref{eq:bk22-stationary-solution} (see also the decomposition~\eqref{eq:bk22-Z-stationary-solution} in the proof of Proposition~\ref{prop:bk22-state-space-MCARMA}), that non-causal MCARMA processes are not adapted to the natural filtration $\MF$, since for $t\in\MR$, $X_{t}$ depends on $\sigma(L_{s}\colon s>t)$. \item[ii)] We want to emphasize here that the vectorized versions $\hat{P}$ and $\hat{Q}$ of the operator polynomials $\opP$ and $\opQ$ in~\eqref{eq:bk22-P} and~\eqref{eq:bk22-Q} can in general not be interpreted as the moving-average, respectively, autoregressive polynomials of the MCARMA process.
+Moreover, it can be seen from the representation~\eqref{eq:bk22-stationary-solution} (see also the decomposition~\eqref{eq:bk22-Z-stationary-solution} in the proof of Proposition~\ref{prop:bk22-state-space-MCARMA}), that non-causal MCARMA processes are not adapted to the natural filtration $\MF^{L}$, since for $t\in\MR$, $X_{t}$ depends on $\sigma(L_{s}\colon s>t)$. \item[iii)] We want to emphasize here that the vectorized versions $\hat{P}$ and $\hat{Q}$ of the operator polynomials $\opP$ and $\opQ$ in~\eqref{eq:bk22-P} and~\eqref{eq:bk22-Q} can in general not be interpreted as the moving-average, respectively, autoregressive polynomials of the MCARMA process.
 Instead, the polynomials $\tilde{Q}$ and $\tilde{P}$ in~\eqref{eq:bk22-left-right-matrix-fraction-describtion} can be naturally interpreted as such, i.e. by means of equation~\eqref{eq:bk22-MCARMA-higher-order-SDE}.
 If, however, $\hat{P}$ and $\hat{Q}$ commute, then $\hat{P}(\lambda)=\tilde{P}(\lambda)$ and $\hat{Q}(\lambda)=\tilde{Q}(\lambda)$ for all $\lambda\in\MC$. \end{enumerate} \end{remark}